jyu29/CN_demand_forecast_modelling/README.md

 model_id | int64 | the id of the model
-max_sales_week | int64 | the week with the maximum weekly sales of the model in the year min_sales_week | int64 | the week with the minimum weekly sales of the model in the year num_peek_sales | int64 | the number of weeks in the year when the weekly sales of the model is equal to its maximum weekly sales of the year num_low_sales | int64 | the number of weeks in the year when the weekly sales of the model is equal to its minimum weekly sales of the year std_sales_g | int64 | if the standard deviation of weekly sales quantity of the model in all selling weeks is less than 10, it equals to 1, else 0
+max_sales_week | int64 | the week with the maximum weekly sales of the model in the year min_sales_week | int64 | the week with the minimum weekly sales of the model in the year num_peek_sales | int64 | the number of weeks in the year when the weekly sales of the model is larger than 80% of its maximum weekly sales of the year num_low_sales | int64 | the number of weeks in the year when the weekly sales of the model is lower than 120% of its minimum weekly sales of the year std_sales_g | int64 | if the standard deviation of weekly sales quantity of the model in all selling weeks is less than 10, it equals to 1, else 0

 For more details about calculating these two dynamic features, you can refer the code at ./optimization/optimization_notebook/02_time_series_segmentation.ipynb